 Victorian Government cloud adoption study findings revealed.

-Key findings of a study on cloud adoption by the Victorian Government were presented to agency ICT leaders in Melbourne at a Macquarie Government sponsored lunch by independent analyst firm Ovum and their Chief Analyst and Practice Leader for Public Sector Kevin Noonan on May 30.
+Key findings of a study on government cloud adoption by the Victorian Government were presented to agency ICT leaders in Melbourne at a Macquarie Government sponsored lunch by independent analyst firm Ovum and their Chief Analyst and Practice Leader for Public Sector Kevin Noonan on May 30.

 State and federal government studies.